Visualizing expenses to help people take control over their finances.

 Organizing Expenses to Maximize Space

-My solution, to what was a potentially overwhelming user experience, was to categorize all of the expense inputs into seven color coded expandable drawers.
+My solution was to categorize all of the expenses and color code expandable drawers.
 This reduced scrolling and helped users establish a visual connection between the expenses and pie chart.

-My aim for this data visualization was to communicate to the user exactly how their expenses are spread out, and possibly become aware of areas they were spending much more than they realize.
-To accomplish this I included:
+The data visualization was to communicate to the user exactly how their expenses are spread out, and possibly become aware of areas they were spending much more than they realize.

 • Automatically updating pie chart, to reduce ussr tapping/clicking.